Making your learning count

 - video content

 - online tutorial access

-You'll also have personalised support and one-to-one telephone tutorials.
+You'll also have personalised support and one-to-one phone tutorials.

 Any additional software will be provided or is generally freely available.